-All Verint Community default themes, widgets, and automations can be edited to adjust their implementation, layout, or functionality in Theme Studio, Widget Studio, and Automation Studio respectively.
+All Verint Community default themes, widgets, and automations can be edited to adjust their implementation, layout, or functionality in Theme Studio, Widget Studio, Automation Studio, and Embeddable Studio respectively.

-The full source implementation of all default themes, widgets, and automations is available for review and editing.
-When editing a default, the theme/widget/automation will be identified as custom and can always be compared to the default implementation which is updated as part of each Verint Community upgrade in the first phase of upgrading.
+The full source implementation of all default themes, widgets, automations, and embeddables is available for review and editing.
+When editing a default, the theme/widget/automation/embeddable will be identified as custom and can always be compared to the default implementation which is updated as part of each Verint Community upgrade in the first phase of upgrading.

-Customized themes, widgets, and automations are not changed during an upgrade.
+Customized themes, widgets, automations, and embeddables are not changed during an upgrade.

 Updates to the default implementation of customized themes and widgets will be identified in the user interface upgrade process during the second phase of upgrading.
 For customized themes and widgets, it is recommended that a developer review the difference between the updated default implementation and the customized version to manually incorporate any bug fixes or new functionality.
 This can be done within Theme Studio and Widget Studio by comparing the changes and will also be shown when clicking the "Edit" link when previewing user interface updates as part of the user interface upgrade.